Introduction to Azure IoT with Fsharp

 The application code will start simply by opening the dependent

-type using the YAML Type Provider and then printing out to the console the Hub’s connection string.
+libraries, creating a Configtype using the YAML Type Provider and then printing out to the console the Hub’s connection string.

 With the shell of the registration application reading from the config file, we now need code to create an IoT Hub Registry Manager, add devices, upgrade our key printing capabilities and persist the Azure generated Device Key to the config.yaml file.
 So in that order:

-The above code should replace the existing printfn
+The above code should replace the existing printfn call in the

 kick the whole process off.